Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

-# BABD Construction and Analysis
+# Detailed Overview of BABD Construction

 This project provides the source code for building [BABD-13](https://www.kaggle.com/datasets/lemonx/babd13), accessible on Kaggle.
 The research paper, titled [BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis](https://doi.org/10.1109/TIFS.2023.3347894), has been published in IEEE Transactions on Information Forensics and Security.
 If you find our work helpful for your research, please consider citing it as: